Department of English

 Students choosing the B.A. in English may opt for a concentration in either literature or writing.
 The literature option provides students with the broadest possible perspective of diverse literary traditions.
 The writing concentration balances literary study with the theory and practice of writing.

 When combined with a sequence of courses in Teacher Education, the degree in English leads to the Bachelor of Arts degree and teacher certification at the secondary level (grades seven through twelve).

-The Department offers minors in English and Mass Communications, as well as partnering with other disciplines to offer minors in Gender Studies and ESOL.
+The Department offers a minor in English, as well as partnering with other disciplines to offer minors in Gender Studies and ESOL.

-The Department sponsors a study abroad program to London through ENGL 4437, Literary London, offered during the summer term.
+The Department sponsors a study abroad program to London through ENGL 4437, Literary London, offered during Maymester.
 Additionally, students may take advantage of other study abroad opportunities through the University System of Georgia.
 (See Study Abroad.)

 The mission of the Department is enhanced by the Writing Program, which includes both the first-year writing sequence and the writing concentration and supports the University's Writing Across the Curriculum Program.

 The faculty of the Department of English assist students in planning their academic program of study and in choosing courses which comply with degree requirements for the selected major.
 Students are responsible for completing the baccalaureate plan of study during their junior year.

 A graduation requirement in each degree program is a senior assessment, which will be administered during the last semester before graduation.
 In addition, the following are parts of each degree program:

 - Foreign Language requirements through Foreign Language 2002

 - U.S. and Georgia Constitution and History requirement